TheThingsNetwork/docs/_content/current/node-js/_quick-start.md

 ## Receive Activations
 Now that we are connected, let's listen for new device activations.

-> Be aware that you will only receive `activation` events since the moment the script connects.
+> Be aware that you will only receive `activation` events after the script has connected successfully.

 1. Add a listener for the `activation` event: